• Recipes

 cooking chicken with onion in black pan

 • Spray a 9 by 13 baking dish with PAM.
 Heat 8 tortillas (8 inches) in a microwave for 15-20 seconds to soften.
 Assemble the enchiladas.
-Add about ¼ cup of chicken/onion (more if you increased the chicken) and about two tablespoons of Monterrey Jack cheese on a tortilla.
-Place this not in the center but about at the ⅓ mark,
+Add about ¼ cup of chicken/onion (or more if you've increased the chicken) and about two tablespoons of shredded Monterey Jack cheese on a tortilla.
+Place filling slightly off-center, about at the ⅓ mark.

 chicken and cheese on the tortilla to the side